omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Analysis of Retinal Images
 <img align="right" src="/images/retinaAna.png" width="40%">
 Eye disorders (age-related macular degeneration, diabetic retinopathy, and glaucoma) can manifest themselves in retinal images.
-A good computer aided diagnostic system can alert the onset of disease resulting in timely treatment and/or preventive measures.
+A good computer-aided diagnostic system can alert the onset of disease, resulting in timely treatment and preventive measures.
 Our work has primarily focused on diabetic retinopathy and glaucoma detection

 ### Publications
 - T. Shafa et al., Automated Classification of Retinal Diseases in STARE Database, in 4th International Conference on Recent Trends in Computer Science and Electronics (2019 RTCSE), (Hawaii, U.S.A), 2019